LHNCBC/loinc-equivalence-classes/README.md

 ## Set Up
 It is assumed that you have two databases on SQL Server (which is required because of the use of Transact-SQL).
 There should be a database "relma" which contains the latest release of the RELMA database.
+(See notes below for how to import RELMA).
 There should also be your own working database for generating tables from which the output spreadsheets are created.
 The SQL Server hostname should be set in the file src/config.json as the value of the key "sqlServerHost".
 Your working database should be the default database for new connetions to the server.

 In the src directory is a spreadsheet, "molecular_weights.xlsx".
 This data must be loaded into your working database as the table "MOLECULAR_WEIGHTS".
 SQL